elissah64/CS340-portfolio-project/README.md

-Please push all changes to the "Work" branch.
+Please push all changes to the dev branch
-When all changes are pushed to the "Work" branch, initiate a pull request to merge with the main branch after teammate has approved/reviewed large changes
+When all changes are pushed to the dev branch and confirmed to be working, initiate a pull request to merge with the main branch